| | |

 Sustainable Practices for Textile and Clothing

-India stands 2nd in world cotton production, which is a naturally growing sustainable fabric.
+India stands 2nd in world cotton production, a naturally growing sustainable fabric.

 Part 2: India’s sustainable clothing practices is now online – don’t miss all these great tips for a more sustainable wardrobe.